-Involving parents and carers in the life of the school
+Involving parents and carers in the life of the school.

 We believe that a child's education should be a partnership between parents and teachers.
 We know that parents are their child's first educators and know them best and therefore we will work together and communicate regularly.
 Parents and carers can be involved in our school through a variety of different ways.
 Some of these include:

-- Opportunities to see your child's class before school starts on the playground for short messages, to share news or to arrange a convenient time for a meeting.
-Teachers will always make time to see you should you ask to see them. - Twice termly progress meetings with teachers and/or SENCO to outline the targets and ideas for support at home these are in addition to the normal parents evenings that take place in the Autumn and Spring terms. - Parents evening short consultations with your child's class teacher twice a year - Opportunities to contribute to our parent/carer forum - Termly open afternoons to view your child's work with you and share in their achievements - Regular newsletters from our Head Teacher are sent home.
-These outline key events and news about the school.

-- Class pages on our website outline essential information about each class as well as key activities that are planned for the term.
-There are also photographs of activities already enjoyed. - Attending our weekly celebration assembly all parents are welcome to attend. - A written report summarising your child's development will be sent to you in the Summer Term. - Parents are invited to support children at school (e.g. cookery, school trips, listening to readers) once they have been CRB checked - please contact the school office for details. - Parents are invited to become members of the school PTA to learn more about what the school are doing and to help raise money for school funds please contact Ros Thompson via the school office. - Contributing to the schools 'Parents Forum' a group that meet regularly with the Head Teacher to discuss the school's development. - Parents are invited to express views through questionnaires
+- Opportunities to see your child's class teacher before school starts on the playground for short messages, to share news or to arrange a convenient time for a meeting.
+Teachers will always make time to see you should you ask to see them. - Termly progress meetings with teachers and/or SENCO to outline the targets and ideas for support at home these are in addition to the normal parents evenings that take place in the Autumn and Spring terms. - Parents evening short consultations with your child's class teacher twice a year - Opportunities to contribute to our parent/carer forum - Termly open afternoons to view your child's work with you and share in their achievements - Regular newsletters from our Head Teacher are sent home.
+These outline key events and news about the school. - Class pages on our website outline essential information about each class as well as key activities that are planned for the term.
+There are also photographs of activities already enjoyed. - Attending our weekly celebration assembly all parents are welcome to attend. - A written report summarising your child's development will be sent to you in the Summer Term. - Parents are invited to support children at school (e.g. cookery, school trips, listening to readers) once they have been CRB checked please contact the school office for details. - Parents are invited to become members of the school PTA to learn more about what the school are doing and to help raise money for school funds please contact Lucy Chettleburg and Vicky Cripps via the school office. - The Headteacher, Assistant Heads and class teachers are available in the mornings in the playground for informal communication.